laurahspencer/LabNotebook/_posts/2020-11-30-Methylation-Island-Functional-Analysis.md

 ---
 layout: post
-title: Methylation Island Functinoal Analysis
+title: Methylation Island Functional Analysis
 ---

 In last week's Epigenetic Reading Group we discussed this [Long et al. 2013](https://doi.org/10.7554/eLife.00348.002) paper, which found some interesting associations between the size of a non-methylated island (NMI) across 7 vertebrate taxa, and the function of genes within islands of various sizes.
 They found that "[conserved] NMIs tended to be longer, have higher CpG density, and are generally found associated with the TSSs of protein coding genes.", and "In contrast, tissue-specific NMIs that are differentially methylated tended to be shorter, have lower CpG density and are found away from protein-coding gene TSSs."